Create a list-based loop with the For block

 1. Choose an existing workspace or create a new one.

-The For block lets you build a loop that iterates over a list.
+With the For block, you can build a loop that iterates over a list.
 For example, if you want to run a loop that loops over a list of the alphabet, you connect the For block to such a list.

 In the next procedure, you’ll use the List block to define this list.